 🧂How to Make Baharat Spice Blend

-STEP 1: Add whole black peppercorns, cumin seeds, cardamom pods, allspice berries, coriander seeds, whole cloves, whole nutmeg, chili peppers, and a cinnamon stick to a hot c
+Step 1: Add whole black peppercorns, cumin seeds, cardamom pods, allspice berries, coriander seeds, whole cloves, whole nutmeg, chili peppers, and ½ of a cinnamon stick to a hot cast-iron pan.
+Toast until aromatic.

-STEP 2: Allow spices to cool before handling.
+Step 2: Allow spices to cool before handling.
 Remove nutmeg, and grate separately using a microplane.
-Grind the remaining spices into a fine powder either by hand with a mortar and pestle or a spice grinder.
+Grind the remaining whole spices into a fine powder either by hand with a mortar and pestle or a spice grinder.

 Pro Tip: You may need to grind the spices in batches.

-STEP 4: Mix all the spices together then store the baharat spice in an airtight container for up to a year.
+Step 3: Mix ground spices, paprika, and shaved nutmeg together until throughly mixed.
+Store the baharat spice in an airtight container for up to a year.
+Mark the container with "baharat" and the date.

 🤷🏻♀️ Recipe FAQs